AbsoluteGoddus/CPPTasks/Tasks/Basics2.md

  - Set the first int to 18 and the second to 2^16
  - Return the second int of your class.

- > Note that to raise any number x to any power y you need to include <math> and use pow(x, y)
+ > Note that to raise any number x to any power y, you need to include <math> and use pow(x, y)

  > Read the challenge first before running your script.